kararei/tp/docs/UserGuide.md

 Examples:
 * `editTrip 1 d/20/12/2023 l/Marina Bay Sands nts/Changed venue due to renovation` Edits the date, location and adds a note for the 1st trip.
 * `editTrip 2 n/Follow-up Meeting c/2 t/urgent` Edits the name and contact of the 2nd trip and changes its tag to urgent.

-### Deleting a trip : `deleteTrip`

-Deletes the specified trip from the address book.

-Format: `deleteTrip INDEX`

-* Deletes the trip at the specified `INDEX`.
-* The index refers to the index number shown in the displayed trip list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `listTrip` followed by `deleteTrip 2` deletes the 2nd trip in the address book.
-* `listTrip upcoming` followed by `deleteTrip 1` deletes the 1st trip in the upcoming trips list.

 ### Clearing all entries : `clear`